thehamzza/Sentiment-Analysis-of-Movie-Reviews-with-ML/README.md

    - If you haven't already, install the Jupyter extension for VS Code from the Extensions view (`Ctrl+Shift+X`).

 4. **Open and Run the Notebook**:
-   - Navigate to the `Sentiment_Analysis.ipynb` file in the Explorer view.
+   - Navigate to the `main.ipynb` file in the Explorer view.
    - Click on the file to open it.
    - Click on the `Run All` button at the top to execute all cells in the notebook, or run cells individually.